simonhicks/csv-utils/README.md

 ...
 ```

-### `count`
+### `count-by`

 Now that you've got some joined up data, you can start doing some simple analysis.
-You can use `count`
+You can use
-to see which studio is selling the most movies.
+`count-by` to see which studio is selling the most movies.

 ```
 $ cat test/sales.csv | enrich -l titles.csv -k id -d film -c title=movie_title,studio | count-by -g studio | table